Predicting the future is not easy, but when they let their imaginations fly, artists portrayed a vision that was occasionally ahead of their time.

 By its very nature, the term retrofuturism needed us to wait until the 1980s to have enough material to be able to define it.
 Lloyd John Dunn, an experimental artist, coined it jokingly to define a contradictory form of art between nostalgia (retro) and what is to come (futurism).
 For a while, he even published a magazine of the same title, Retrofuturism, which covered all sorts of related artistic and technological trends.

-Magazines as windows to the future
+Did the retrofuturism use magazines as windows to the future?

 The hallmark of retrofuturism is this idyllic, pristine vision of the future in which artists of all stripes imagined how space exploration, robotics, or modes of transportation would be in a few decades.
 The roads and highways were no exception, and in fact, iconic magazines from the ‘50s and ‘60s, like Popular Mechanics, Popular Science and Modern Mechanix, dedicated articles, specials, and covers to depicting so-called “dream highways” where flying cars and other inventions traveled from one place to another.